Rethinking our Relationship to Materials

 About & Contact

-Dr Jane Norris is Professor of digital and creative culture and Head of the Department for Science, Innovation & Technology at Richmond University, the American University in London.
-She guest lectures on the Planet MA, Kolding University Denmark.
+Dr Jane Norris is a professor of design and digital culture.
+She was previously Head of the Department for Science, Innovation & Technology at Richmond University, the American University in London, and guest lectured on the Planet MA, Kolding University Denmark.

 Ealing, London UK.